 As we’ve already discussed, diversifying your skill set and becoming the quintessential office all-rounder is one way to make yourself indispensable to your business.

 There are several ways to smash it out the ballpark.
 Networking with a diverse range of clients, suppliers, shareholders and industry leaders will give you key contacts in your field and potential mentors.
 Attending conferences on the latest trends in tech will immerse yourself in the culture.
 And finally, sharing your skills with colleagues will help them develop, too.

-Ask your boss to enrol you in online courses such as The Future Assistant.
-Or strengthen your skills in your own time with one of Tate’s professional development courses.
+Ask your boss to enrol you in online courses.
 But remember, leave enough time to enjoy your personal life!
-It may be a cliche, but maintaining a healthy work-life balance will bolster your ability to do your assistant job well.
+It may be a cliché, but maintaining a healthy work-life balance will bolster your ability to do your assistant job well.
 We’ve all got to take things offline from time to time.

 It’s also worth your while to network with other personal assistants, both through Linkedin and through PA-focused events or conferences.
 The PA Life magazine and the Practically Perfect PA website are particularly good ways to keep tabs on the industry in your spare time.